michaeln870/WordPrediction/README.md

-# Capstone Project: Next Word Prediction Application
+# Capstone Project: Next Word Predictor

-The goal of this project was the demonstrate the ability to build a next word prediction web application.
-It is part of the Johns Hopkins University's Data Science Specialization on Coursera.

 ### The Application:

 https://michaeln870.shinyapps.io/WordPrediction/

+### About the project

+This project was completed as part of the final deliverable of the [Coursera Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) from Johns Hopkins University.
+The goal of which was to demonstrates one's ability to work with new data types and problems by building a Shiny web application that is able to take a sequence of words and predict what the next word is most likely to be.

 ### About the model:

-The model has been built using a large corpus of more than 4 million lines of text with a total word count of over 102 millions.
-The corpus has been cleaned and transformed into n-grams up to the fifth order (5-grams).
-The resulting model is composed of a corpus of more than 15 million n-grams, not accounting for unigrams.
-The algorithm used to predict the next word is based on the "Stupid Backoff" method.
+The model was built using a large corpus of more than 4 million lines of text in English with a total count of over 100 million words.
+The corpus has been cleaned and transformed into up to the fifth order (5-grams) and Stupid Backoff was used to predict and rank the next word.
+The resulting model contains more than 5 million unique n-grams and has an accuracy of 13.96 % for top-1 precision and 21.53 % for top-3 precision.

 ### For more detailed information about the project:
-- `Milestone-Report.md`: Report for the first part of the project.
-It describes the data used, steps for data preparation and some exploratory data analysis.
+- `Report.md`: Full report on the project
-- `generating ngrams.ipynb`: R Codes (sparklyr package) to clean and transform a large text corpus into n-grams.
+- `generating ngrams.ipynb`: R Codes (using sparklyr) to clean and transform a large text corpus into n-grams.
 Ran on a Spark cluster.
-- `App` folder: R codes to run the application, includes algorithm used to predict next word in `functions.R`
+- `App` folder: R codes to run the application
+  - `functions.R`: algorithm used to predict next word
+  - `App.R`: back-end of the web application